RobinsonMann/BWJSAL/README.md

 ## API deviations from BWSAL

-	- Singleton concept is removed.
+	- Classes are no longer singletons.
 Every class can be created arbitrary number of times.
+Classes that were previously singletons are annotated with @Singleton and have their constructors annotated with @Inject.
 	- Static usage has been replaced with constructor provided instances.

 ## Building and running tests